A suggested approach to motivate people to install the Hootsuite app

 III Delivery Phase: UI and engineer implementation

 After stakeholders’ approval it was time to polish the screens.
-We went for an interactive prototype because that would allow us to understand how the interface would feel from the audience’s perspective.
+I did an interactive prototype to have a realistic representation of the final experience.

 screenshot showing users emotions according to the frequency in which they see the message for app install